FAQ

 Short answer: We just have.

-Long answer: We have complicated and intricate subjective ‘headspace’, in which people have their own histories and identities independent from the front’s.
+Long answer: We have a complicated and intricate subjective “headspace,” in which people have their own histories and identities independent of the front’s.
 It’s also common for plural systems—even trauma-based systems—to have system members whose appearance and background are different from the front body’s.

 If one of us says ‘I’, it refers to their individual experiences or emotions; ‘we’ refers to the system at large (or the people present at the time).
 Language is slippery, and we recognise that it can be confusing.